-Those in the know about this park will tell you that it is lovely, but parking is cruel, and that’s why it remains such a hidden gem.
+Those in the know about this Atlanta park will tell you that it is lovely, but parking is cruel, and that’s why it remains such a hidden gem.
 Recently I went there, and learned this the hard way.
 However, after 45 minutes of wandering around, I found a solution!
-Shhhh.
-Don’t tell your friends.
+Shhhh…don’t tell your friends.

 The main entrance for the park is located at 1463 Clifton Rd NE, Atlanta, GA 30329.
 Don’t go into the main entrance!
 Here are two other options.

-Hahn Forest Park Entrance.
-Head to the side, on Houston Mill Road.
-On the left you will see Hahn Forest Park.
-There is a small parking area for this park, but for us it was empty!
-Park here, and then take the trail under the road toward Lullwater.
+Hahn Woods Entrance.
+Head to the side of the main entrance on Houston Mill Road to find Hahn Woods Park.
+There is a small parking area here.
+Then, take the trail under the road toward Lullwater Preserve.

 VA Medical Center Entrance.
 Another parking option is the deck of the VA Medical Center on Clairmont Road.
 I thought for sure Google had sent me to the wrong spot, but indeed, there was an entrance to the trail just a few yards from the ruins to the left and the suspension bridge to the right.

 Please let me know how this secret works for you!
 I can’t wait to go back!

 Both of the entrances above lead to dirt trails.
 However, they link up to a wide paved trail that circles beautiful Candler Lake.
 It’s an easy place to push a stroller, or ride a bike or go for a run.
 (Here’s more info on that in this post from our friends at Atlanta Trails.).
 It’s pretty flat too, a nice option for young, inexperienced bike riders.